AdamEssenmacher/MemoryToolkit.Maui/README.md

              x:Class="My.App.Views.SamplePage"
              mtk:GCMonitorBehavior.Cascade="True">
 ```
-When set to 'True", this attached behavior will respond to the view's `Unload` event by walking the visual tree (via `GetVisualChildren()`) and register each element (and its handler) that it finds for expected garbage collection.
+When set to 'True", this attached behavior will respond to the view's `Unload` event by walking the visual tree (via `GetVisualChildren()`) registering each element (and its handler) that it finds for expected garbage collection.

 That's it!
 You can be sure GC monitoring is hooked up correctly by watching out for Trace logs: